afrgafrg/nightgamesmod/README.md

 1. **[STATIC DISCHARGE]** Reduce reliance on static fields and methods.
 Static members make testing harder and can introduce spooky action at a distance.

-1. Concurrency is hard!
+1. **IT'S BETTER NOW AT LEAST** Concurrency is hard!
 Build infrastructure to make it easy to do things like wait for user input.

+1. **DONE** Make the night-time match loop explicit.

+1. Make the combat loop explicit.

+1. Make the daytime loop explicit.

+1. Fix everything I broke in the previous steps.

 1. Separate display and game logic.
 There will need to be a layer between display logic and game logic, although exactly where that code lives is less important than the conceptual structure.